-This study investigated the impact of epistemological beliefs on the preschool teachers' pedagogical conceptualizations of science teaching.
-The results obtained by the analyses using different methodological approaches showed that the participating preschool teachers had a rhetorical understanding of knowledge construction.
-Preschool teachers with higher epistemological beliefs referred more to the science literacy vision in science teaching.
+This study investigated the impact of epistemological beliefs on the pre-school teachers' pedagogical conceptualizations of science teaching.
+The results obtained by the analyses using different methodological approaches showed that the participating pre-school teachers had a rhetorical understanding of knowledge construction.
+Preschool teachers with firmer epistemological beliefs referred more to the science literacy vision in science teaching.
 These teachers tend to integrate their teaching strategies more with inquiry-based teaching approaches.
-On the other hand, epistemological beliefs enabled preschool teachers to consider science teaching more holistically.
-However, regardless of epistemological beliefs, preschool teachers could not associate assessment and curriculum components with each other.
+On the other hand, epistemological beliefs enabled pre-school teachers to holistically consider science teaching.
+However, regardless of epistemological beliefs, pre-school teachers could not associate assessment and curriculum components with each other.

-In conclusion, these results showed that the interaction between epistemological beliefs and early childhood science teaching conceptualizations had a complex nature, which is consistent with the literature.
+In conclusion, these results showed that the interaction between epistemological beliefs and early childhood science teaching conceptualizations had a complex nature, consistent with the literature.
 It can be thought that this complex structure is especially related to the nature of data collection tools.
 First of all, unlike other studies (Uğraş & Çil, 2016; Wu et al., 2021) this study has been focused on epistemological beliefs about learning and teaching.
-In addition, CoRe methodology has been used, which delicately integrates content and pedagogy for early childhood science teaching.
+In addition, the CoRe methodology has been used, which delicately integrates content and pedagogy for early childhood science teaching.
 Finally, the results have been presented based on different methodological approaches.
 All these have led to healthier and more in-depth interpretations specific to early childhood education.
 In this way, possible limitations have been overcome.

 In the light of the discussion of these results, some specific recommendations can be made by considering different contexts.
-First, the exploration of preschool teachers' epistemological beliefs through larger quantitative studies may provide useful information to the literature.
-In this context, the multifaceted effects of in-service trainings in which epistemology and early science teaching are contextualized can also be investigated.
-In addition, in-service trainings can be carried out to allow preschool teachers with low epistemological profile to be included in the school system.
-Secondly, it was determined that preschool teachers had problems in contextualizing curriculum and assessment knowledge with early science teaching.
-Therefore, in-service trainings focusing on this scope will be effective.
+First, exploring pre-school teachers' epistemological beliefs through larger quantitative studies may provide useful information to the literature.
+The multifaceted effects of in-service training in which epistemology and early science teaching are contextualized can also be investigated.
+In addition, in-service training can be carried out to allow pre-school teachers with low epistemological profiles to be included in the school system.
+Secondly, it was determined that pre-school teachers had problems in contextualizing curriculum and assessment knowledge with early science teaching.
+Therefore, in-service training focusing on this scope will be effective.
 Finally, specific research can be conducted to explore how epistemological beliefs affect the contextualization of curriculum and assessment information with early science teaching.